GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 # DEA ARD expanded processing extent

-:::{admonition} DEA ARD expanded processing extent is paused since May 2024
+:::{admonition} Expanded extents data processing is currently paused, with data available to May 2024
 :class: note

 To learn more, [see the tech alert](/tech-alerts-changelog/#2024-09-02-expanded-extent-paused).